lulunac27a/r-shiny-astronomical-planet-positions/README.md

 ## Getting Started

-1. Clone the repository to your local machine.
+1. Clone the repository to your computer.
 2. Install the required packages by running `install.packages("shiny")`.
 3. Run the app by running `Rscript app.R`.